seanblonien/archway/FinalDocumentation/UniversityMarketingUserGuide.md

 # Univeristy Marketing User Guide
-The purpose of this guide is to provide operations avaiable to university marketers.
+The purpose of this guide is to provide operations available to university marketers.
 A University Marketer is defined as someone who wishes to change page content, images and colors.

 ## Contents within this guide:
 1. Access your account